IbrahimErkan/Measurement_Problems/README.md

 This document is about some common measurement problems in data science.

 ## Objectives:
-Rating Products
+* Rating Products
-Sorting Products
+* Sorting Products
-Sorting Review
+* Sorting Review
-EU Testing
+* A/B Testing